nhutnamhcmus/nhutnamhcmus.github.io/_pages/kg.md

 A curated list of Knowledge Graph related learning materials, databases, tools and other resources

+3)Github Repo: [knowledge-graph-learning](https://github.com/BrambleXu/knowledge-graph-learning) by BrambleXu

+A curated list of awesome knowledge graph tutorials, projects and communities.
+Both Chinese and English resource are listed in language respectively.
+Please feel free to pull requests to add links.

+4)Github Repo: [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) by totgo

+A curated list of Knowledge Graph related learning materials, databases, tools and other resources

 ## Research resources for Complex Network

 Just a list of collection links, ebooks or papers for study in Complex Network